liferay/liferay-docs/discover/deployment/articles/01-installing-search-engine/01-configuring-elasticsearch/02-advanced-configuration.markdown

-The available configuration options <!--available configuration options](/discover/reference/-/knowledge_base/7-1/elasticsearch-settings)--> are divided into two groups: the ones you'll use most often by default, and a catch-all for everything else.
-So if the necessary setting isn't available by default, you can still configure it with the Liferay Elasticsearch adapter.
-Just specify the settings you need by using one or more of the `additionalConfigurations`, `additionalIndexConfigurations`, or `additionalTypeMappings`, and `overrideTypeMappings` settings.
+The available configuration options <!--available configuration options](/discover/reference/-/knowledge_base/7-1/elasticsearch-settings)--> are divided into two groups: the ones used most often by default and a catch-all for everything else.
+If the necessary setting isn't available by default, you can still configure it with the Liferay Elasticsearch adapter.
+Specify the settings you need by using one or more of the `additionalConfigurations`, `additionalIndexConfigurations`, or `additionalTypeMappings`, and `overrideTypeMappings` settings.

 ![Figure 1: You can add Elasticsearch configurations to the ones currently available in System Settings.](../../../images/cfg-elasticsearch-additional-configs.png)

-`additionalConfigurations` allows developers to define extra settings (defined in YAML) for the embedded Elasticsearch.
-This is only useful for testing environments using the embedded Elasticsearch server, and is unnecessary for production environments operating in remote mode.
-Any node settings normally set in `elasticsearch.yml` can be declared in this setting.
-See the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/index.html) for a description of all possible node settings.
+`additionalConfigurations` defines extra settings (in YAML) for the embedded Elasticsearch.
+This is only useful for testing environments using the embedded Elasticsearch server.
+Any node settings normally set in `elasticsearch.yml` can be declared here.
+See the
+[Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/index.html)
+for a description of all possible node settings.

-`additionalIndexConfigurations` is used to define extra settings (in JSON or YAML format) that are applied to the @product@ index when it's created.
+`additionalIndexConfigurations` defines extra settings (in JSON or YAML) that are applied to the @product@ index when it's created.
 For example, you can create custom analyzers and filters using this setting.
 For a complete list of available settings, see the [Elasticsearch reference](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/index-modules.html).